 They just recently found a painting under the painted walls on the north end of the church, it is currently being restored.
 The parish and of Minehead are within the .

 Parish records were not kept until 1534, so we don’t know how far back the Deake name goes in this church.
 The earliest recorded Deake was the burial of Christian Deake at St. Michaels on Jan.
 20, 1549/50,

 Robert Deake christened: son of John Deake St. Michael's Parish, Minehead, Somerset, England (Father of Charles Deake) Nov.
 25, 1617.
 This is the oldest record of our family that I can link.

 Richard Deake christened Nov.
 27, 1682 (born to Charles and Mary Deake - Minehead, Somerset, England).
-One of the two brothers that were pressed into service by the British Navy and later jumped ship in Rhode Island Colony.
+One of the two brothers (Richard and George) that were pressed into service by the British Navy and later jumped ship in Rhode Island Colony.

 George Deake christened April 6, 1685 (born to Charles and Mary Deake, younger brother of Richard Deake and our first grandfather in the Rhode Island Colonies.

 VISIT TO MINEHEAD

 On July 20, 2018, my son Timothy, grandson Brendan and I visited St. Michaels church and were give a tour by the church wardens.
 We searched the church graveyard for tombstones with the name Deake.
 The oldest tombstones that we could make out were from the mid-1800’s.
 We were also told by the wardens that all the gravestones were dug up in 1750 and used to make the walls around the current day graveyard.